We use information saved using cookies to ensure maximum convenience in using our website.

 Based on this information, we will come back to you with information about the value that should be entered into the calibration mode so that the zones are determined accordingly.

-7. During training, I see an increase in value instead of a decrease, for what reason?
+9. during training I see an increase in values instead of a decrease, for what reason?

-• Check if the sensor has not been placed too high or if the sensor has not moved up the muscle during the measurement.
+- Check whether sensor has not been placed too high or whether, during the measurement, there was no sensor displacement up the muscle.

-• If the problem occurs cyclically, it is worth considering changing the location of the sensor to an alternative location (see above – "Where to place the sensor correctly?").
+- If a problem arises cyclically It is worth considering a change in the location of the sensor to the alternative location (see above - "Where to position the sensor correctly?").

-• If none of the above changes bring improvement, please contact us at: pomoc@q-lac.pl.
+- If none of the above improvements please contact us at: pomoc@q-lac.pl.

-8. Does moving the sensor during training have any impact?
+10. Does moving the sensor during training make a difference?

-• Moving the sensor by more than 2-3cm can have a significant impact on the quality of the measurement, which is why the correct mounting is so important.
+- Sensor displacement by more than 2-3cm may have significant impact on the quality of the measurement, which is why it is so important to correct fixing.

-9. Does it matter on which leg I place the sensor?
+11. does it matter which leg I place the sensor on?

 How the muscles work in both legs is never 100% identical.
 Therefore, for the sake of repeatability of measurements It is always worth doing workouts with a sensor on the same leg.
 If for some reason this is not possible, try to place the sensor in a place corresponding as exactly as possible to the same location on the other leg.